Correct spelling for HEALH

 Possible correct spellings for healh

-Here the lady half turned round, and made with each cry of "help!"
+- half Here the lady half turned round, and made with each cry of "help!"

-Here we were standing in the great hall, where we had been told to come, and no one to meet us.
+- hall Here we were standing in the great hall, where we had been told to come, and no one to meet us.

-King let him ride twenty paces before calling to him to halt.
+- halt King let him ride twenty paces before calling to him to halt.

-"it didn't hurt-much-before-and it's all healed-now," she said, smiling up at him; "didn't your mother ever 'kiss the place to make it well' when you were a little boy, and didn't it always work like a charm?
+- healed "It didn't hurt-much-before-and it's all healed-now," she said, smiling up at him; "didn't your mother ever 'kiss the place to make it well' when you were a little boy, and didn't it always work like a charm?

-It remains fine only with the healthy.
+- healthy It remains fine only with the healthy.